Professor of Psychology

 Seminar in Developmental Psychology (PSY199)

-Christodoulou, J.,* Leland, D. S., & Moore, D. S. (in press).
+Christodoulou, J.,* Leland, D. S., & Moore, D. S. (2018).
 Overt and covert attention in infants revealed using steady-state visually evoked potentials.
 Developmental Psychology.

 Heil, M., Krüger, M., Krist, H., Johnson, S. P., & Moore, D. S. (2018).
 Adults’ sex difference in a dynamic mental rotation task: Validating infant results.
 Journal of Individual Differences.